AI Pitch Deck Builders Compared: Gamma vs Beautiful.ai vs Slidebean vs Burndecks (2026)

 Burndecks

-What it does well: Burndecks is the only tool that starts by asking who you're pitching before building the deck.
-This audience-aware approach means an investor pitch and a partnership proposal for the same company produce fundamentally different decks — different structure, different emphasis, different tone.
+This is us.
+Burndecks is the only tool in this list that asks who you're pitching before building the deck.
+An investor pitch and a partnership proposal for the same company produce different decks — different structure, different emphasis, different content — because different audiences care about different things.

-Brand consistency is a first-class feature: upload your logo, colors, and fonts once and every deck automatically matches your brand.
-The AI handles the heavy lifting of structure, copy, and layout while you focus on refining the message.
+Brand consistency is automatic: upload your logo, colors, and fonts once, and every deck matches.
+The AI handles structure, copy, and layout.
+You refine from there.

 Pricing: Free tier, Pro $29/mo (unlimited decks, 50 AI images/mo).

-If you need speed and don't care about slide format: Gamma.
-It's the fastest at generating visual content, but the card-based output isn't ideal for traditional presentations.
+If you need fast visual content and don't care about slide format: Gamma.

-If you want a full fundraising toolkit: Slidebean.
-The $99/mo tier includes human consulting and financial modeling.
+If you want a full fundraising toolkit with consulting: Slidebean.

 Burndecks vs Beautiful.ai: AI Design Rules vs Audience-Aware Generation